Disease factsheet about tetanus

 - Maternal tetanus antibodies passively protect newborns, and immunising pregnant women remain an important intervention for the prevention of neonatal tetanus in countries with low protection levels in the adult population.

-- Vaccination schedules for the European countries can be reviewed here.
+- Vaccination schedules for the European countries can be reviewed in the Vaccine Scheduler.

 Management and treatment